This article is part of The Ascender, the Highrise platform for articles and resources.

 If granted, you can show why you are a valuable team player.

-Don't go into meetings to impress, but rather to add value.
+Don't go into the meeting to impress but add value.
 This way, you will pass the right message to the right people.

 Inspiring, isn’t it ?
 Want to learn more about connecting self-awareness to professional development?
 Get in touch today.